Lesser known Offshore Jurisdictions

 Samoa is an independent group of islands in the South Pacific Ocean, between Hawaii and New Zealand.

 The legislation is written in a way that makes it especially useful for asset protection stemming from Section 228 of the International Companies Act, which states how the company’s assets may be distributed in the case of a Specified Event.
-This can be anything, including a foreign court order or confiscation.

 St Helena and Ascension Island